 Identifying and achieving total mobility solutions for a loved one – or for yourself – can open up a life of new and fulfilling possibilities.
 But it also can be a daunting task.

 Independent Living Specialists is here to help.
 And, after a decade-and-a-half of providing the handicapped and elderly population of Australia with outstanding mobility devices and support, we have a good understanding of how to help you improve your everyday total mobility.
-Accordingly, all our stores in Australia are fully stocked with the right mobility devices with the capabilities you need, at a price that works for you.
+Accordingly, all our stores in Australia are fully stocked with the right mobility solutions to ensure the capabilities you need, at a price that works for you.

-We offer a full range of walkers, wheelchairs, mobility scooters, power chairs and other aids.
+We offer a broad range of mobility equipment including walkers, wheelchairs, mobility scooters, power chairs and other aids.
 Moreover, we have in-house experts with the right kind of experience and knowledge, who will help you navigate your way towards achieving your total mobility goals.

 Things to consider ahead of purchasing